 OK, what can we do to solve problem?
 Configure network perimeter device to white list Office CDN\URLs or configure additional proxy settings within Windows.

 *Installs and Updates can still succeed without System proxy via User Impersonation (leverages DO transport to provide feature) through interactive logged on user session who does have internet access but this can limit ability to perform deployments after hours when no user session is present or ensuring update compliance if computers are not logged on regularly.

 From elevated command prompt, run PSEXEC.EXE -s -i cmd.exe.
 This will launch cmd.exe process in the SYSTEM context to simulate SCCM package etc. Type whoami from command line to verify.

 Sample commands to set WinINET and import into WinHTTP:

 C:\windows\system32>netsh winhttp reset proxy

-In summary, configuring a SYSTEM proxy enables adopting a “lean” Office 365 ProPlus deployment strategy which can greatly reduce complexity and cost of ownership to operate Office 365 ProPlus.
+In summary, using a “lean” Office 365 ProPlus deployment strategy will greatly reduce complexity and cost of ownership to operate Office 365 ProPlus.

-Additional Reference Documentation on proxy configuration for Windows
+Additional Reference Documentation and tools for proxy configuration for Windows

 You must be a registered user to add a comment.
 If you've already registered, sign in.
 Otherwise, register and sign in.